jimy-salem-52/AI-Projects-Machine-Learning/README.md

 2. ResNet50: ResNet50 is one of the most used and widely recognized CNN.
 It is a pretrained model used for tasks requiring high accuracy. the accuracy achieved is 41%
 3. Due to memory errors: NasNet wasn't applied
 4. Instead a CNN that was applied similar to NasNet was used but wih little accuracy of 31%

+## Butterfly - Models Used

+1. A Custom CNN which showed a clear overfitting
+2. VGG 16 showing the best accuracy out of all the other models showing convergence in the training and validation losses showing strong performance.
+3. ResNet 50 showing lower accuracy due to the graph that lacks smoothness and high values in the loss curves showing struggles to generalize well on the datset

 ## Solution - Computer Vision
 1. Identified a CNN for 62% accuracy